-In the next article, we dive into the numbers behind the top 50, then take a look at our best and worst selections from 2017, the top prospects by level of play, those players that left the rankings from last year to this and finally take a different look at the top 50 – based on potential only.
+In the next article in this series, we dive into the numbers behind the top 50, then take a look at our best and worst selections from 2018, the top prospects by level of play, those players that left the rankings from last year to this and finally take two different looks at the top 50 – based on potential only and by tiers.

-Also, join the daily discussion about each prospect at The Cardinal Nation’s free message board.
+Also, join the daily discussion about each prospect at The Cardinal Nation’s message boards.